-Magnesium oxide (Mag-Ox®)supplements are used to treat low magnesium levels in the body.
+Magnesium oxide (Mag-Ox®) supplements' main uses include treating low magnesium levels in the body.
 The body needs magnesium for normal functioning of nerves, muscles, and cells.
 Lack of magnesium after a liver transplant can lead to irritability, muscle weakness, irregular heartbeat, or seizures.
 Magnesium-providing medications also can be used to treat heartburn, acid indigestion, or sour stomach.

 Note: The best dietary sources of magnesium include green leafy vegetables, avocados, bananas, nuts, peas, beans, wheat germ, and grains.
 A high-fat diet causes the body to absorb smaller amounts of magnesium than normal to be absorbed.
 Cooking decreases the magnesium content of foods.

 Magnesium supplements are taken orally.
 Magnesium oxide is available in 140-mg capsules as well as 400- and 425-mg tablets.
 Magnesium gluconate (Magonate®)is available in 500-mg tablets.